g-dant/g-dant.github.io/_posts/2020-04-03-The GGPLOT Basis.md

 Let's check these concepts here in a hands-on way, where I will present examples that are present in my ![Kaggle's COVID-19 Analysis notebook](https://www.kaggle.com/guidant/covid19-evolution-transmission-spatialpatterns).

-# 1. Before Showing the Grammar of Graphics..
+# 1. Before Showing the Grammar of Graphics...
 ## Another great concept!